 COLOR IS ABSENCE OF OR AMOUNT OF MEASURABLE COLOR

-When a jeweler talks about the diamonds color, they are referring to the absence or presence of the color in the diamond.
+When a jeweler talks about a diamonds color, they are referring to the absence or presence of the color in the diamond.
 Color of a diamond is a result of diamond’s composition and does not change with time.
-Colorless diamonds allow light to travel through them easier as compared to the tinted diamonds.
+Colorless diamonds allow light to travel through them easier as compared to tinted diamonds.
 These diamonds can also emit more fire and sparkle.
 The process, through which a diamond is formed, is the deciding factor for its color.
-The whiter the diamond is the higher value it will have.
+The whiter the diamond is the higher value it has.

 Diamond color is all about what you can’t see.
 Diamonds are valued by how closely they approach colorlessness – the less color, the higher their value.
 (The exception to this is fancy color diamonds, such as pinks and blues, which lie outside this color range.)
 Most diamonds found in jewelry stores run from colorless to near-colorless, with slight hints of yellow or brown.

 For grading the color of diamonds, jewelers refer to GIA’s color scale that starts the rating with D for the colorless diamonds and grows up to Z as the traces of light yellow or brown color are found in the diamond.

 Natural characteristics called inclusions can also affect rarity and the appearance of diamonds.

 Because diamonds are formed under extreme heat and pressure, they often contain unique birthmarks, either internal (inclusions) or external (blemishes).